Navajo: Navajo code talkers in World War II

 Many Navajo young people moved to cities to work in urban factories during World War II.
 Many Navajo men volunteered for military service in keeping with their warrior culture, and they served in integrated units.
 The War Department in 1940 rejected a proposal by the BIA that segregated units be created for the Indians.
 The Navajos gained firsthand experience with how they could assimilate into the modern world, and many did not return to the overcrowded reservation, which had few jobs.

 Up to four hundred Navajo code talkers played a significant role in United States Marine Corps (USMC) history.
 Using their own language, they utilized a military code; for example, the Navajo word represented a tank.
 In 1942, Marine staff officers composed several combat simulations and the Navajo translated it and transmitted it in their dialect to another Navajo on the other line.
 This Navajo then translated it back into English faster than any other cryptographic facility, which demonstrated their efficacy.
 As a result, General Vogel recommended their recruitment into the USMC code talker program.

 Each Navajo went through a basic boot camp at the Marine Corps Recruit Depot in San Diego, before being assigned to Field Signal Battalion training at Camp Pendleton.
 Once the code talkers completed training in the States, they were sent to the Pacific for assignment to the Marine combat divisions.
 The Navajo language code was never deciphered by the Japanese.
 A higher number of Navajos volunteered for the code talker program than were accepted.

 Uranium mining

 In the 1940s, large quantities of uranium were discovered in Navajo land.
 From then into the early 21st century, the U.S. allowed mining without sufficient environmental protection for workers, waterways, and land.
 The Navajos have claimed high rates of death and illness from lung disease and cancer resulting from environmental contamination.
 Since the 1970s, legislation has helped to regulate the industry and reduce the toll.

 Culture

-Dibé (sheep) remain an important aspect of Navajo culture.
+(sheep) remain an important aspect of Navajo culture.